Resilience of coral reefs: Thermal tolerance

 Many corals rely on a symbiotic algae called zooxanthellae for nutrient uptake through photosynthesis.
 Corals obtain about 60-85% of their total nutrition from symbiotic zooxanthellae.
 Slight increases in sea surface temperature can cause zooxanthellae to die.
 Coral hosts become bleached when they lose their zooxanthellae.
-Difference in symbionts, determined by genetic groupings (clades A-H), may explain thermal tolerance in corals.
+Differences in symbionts, determined by genetic groupings (clades A-H), may explain thermal tolerance in corals.
 Research has shown that some corals contain thermally-resistant clades of zooxanthellae.
-Corals housing primarily clade D symbionts, and certain types of thermally-resistant clade C symbionts, allow corals to avoid bleaching as severely as others experiencing the same stressor.
-Scientists remain in debate if thermal resistance in corals is due to a mixing or shifting of symbionts, or thermally resistant vs. thermally-sensitive types of zooxanthellae.
-Species of coral housing multiple types of zooxanthellae can withstand a 1-1.5 °C change in temperature.
+Corals housing primarily clade D symbionts, and certain types of thermally resistant clade C symbionts, allow corals to avoid bleaching as severely as others experiencing the same stressor.
+Scientists remain in debate if thermal resistance in corals is due to mixing or shifting of symbionts, or thermally resistant vs. thermally-sensitive types of zooxanthellae.
+Species of coral housing multiple types of zooxanthellae can withstand a 1–1.5 °C change in temperature.
 However, few species of coral are known to house multiple types of zooxanthellae.
 Corals are more likely to contain clade D symbionts after multiple coral bleaching events.

 Reef recovery

 Research studies of the Mediterranean species of coral Oculina patagonica reveal that the presence of endolithic algae in coral skeletons may provide additional energy which can result in post-bleaching recovery.
 During bleaching, the loss of zooxanthellae decreases the amount of light absorbed by coral tissue, which allows increased amounts of photosynthetically active radiation to penetrate the coral skeleton.
-Greater amounts of photosynthetically active radiation in coral skeletons causes an increase in endolithic algae biomass and production of photoassimilates.
-During bleaching, the energy input to the coral tissue of phototrophic endoliths expands as the energy input of the zooxanthellae dwindles.
+Greater amounts of photosynthetically active radiation in coral skeletons cause an increase in endolithic algae biomass and production of photoassimilates.
+During bleaching, the energy input to the coral tissue of phototrophic endoliths expand as the energy input of the zooxanthellae dwindles.
 This additional energy could explain the survival and rapid recovery of O. patagonica after bleaching events.
 A study by the Australian Research Council proposed that the loss of fast-growing coral could lead to less resilience of the remaining coral.
 The study was undertaken in both the Caribbean and the Indo-Pacific and reached the conclusion that the latter may be more resilient than the former based on several factors; the process of herbivory and the rates of algal blooms forming.